Frequently Asked Questions

 How do children transition/adapt to mainstream education?

 In general, children of all ages adapt very well to moving in either direction.
-More sensitive children may notice a difference in the levels of pastoral care as there is a strong sense of community and a family atmosphere at New School where classes and their teacher stay together over many years unlike in mainstream schools.
+More sensitive children may notice a difference in the levels of pastoral care as there is a strong sense of community and a family atmosphere at New School where classes and their teacher stay together over many years.

 The Steiner Waldorf Curriculum and the mainstream curriculum cover similar work; the key difference is in the teaching approach, methods and timing rather than content.
 The content is broader in the humanities, languages, and arts and it is more intergrated and experiential.